MatthewReid854/reliability/docs/How to donate to the project.rst

 Developing and maintaining this library is all done in my spare time and is a very time consuming process.
 If you would like to donate as a way of showing your appreciation, you can send a one off donation using `Paypal <https://paypal.me/MatthewReid854?locale.x=en_AU>`_ or a monthly donation by becoming a `GitHub Sponsor <https://github.com/sponsors/MatthewReid854>`_.

+If you're wondering why you should pay for something that is already free, GitHub has a `great explaination <https://github.com/sponsors>`_ on the importance of investing in the software that powers your world.

 Thank you to the following `reliability` donors for their generous support of open source development :)

 - elriaral (GitHub user)